serhii-bohutskyi/bohutskyi.com/posts/_posts/2018-07-17-How_To_Split_A_User_Story.markdown

 ---
-title: How To Split A User Story
+title: How to split a user story
 description: agile,user,story
 ---